nicanope/FEND/memory-game-master/README.md

  **Both of these were already in Udacity's starter code for this project**

+- Code for the [timer](https://codepen.io/mythicalpizza/pen/WvdeJG) functionality.
+Adapted to start with the first card turned and stop either when the game ends or when the restart button is pressed.

+- Shuffle function from http://stackoverflow.com/a/2450976 provided with the starter code

  _______________________________________________________

  Everything below this line was in the file originally supplied by Udacity

 ## Udacity Project Instructions